Last updated on May 1, 2023 by Wandering our World

-In Hawaii you will also encounter no language barrier as English is the first language.
+On top of that, in Hawaii you will encounter no language barrier as English is the first language.
 French is the official language in Tahiti, although English is understand by some, especially people working in the tourist sector.

 Below we look at the culture in each island, and what you should expect if you choose to visit!